openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

          * flavor: m1.micro
          * network: net2 with ip 10.0.0.5
          * SG: SG_2
-    16. Assign floating ips for each instance
+    16. Assign floating ips for each instance.
-    17. Check instances in tenant_1 communicate between each other by internal ip
+    17. Check instances in tenant_1 communicate between each other by internal ip.
-    18. Check instances in tenant_2 communicate between each other by internal ip
+    18. Check instances in tenant_2 communicate between each other by internal ip.
     19. Check instances in different tenants communicate between each other by floating ip.

 Expected result
 ###############

 Pings should get a response.

 Check creation instance in the one group simultaneously.